ahrastnik/taiga-docker/README.md

 ## Configuration

 We've exposed the **Basic configuration** settings in Taiga to an `.env` file.
-We strongly recommend you to change it, or at least review its content, to avoid using the default values.
+We provided a sample config as `.sample.env`.
+Before starting the docker stack, **make sure to create the `.env` file on your own or by copying the provided sample**, otherwise the environment variables won't be picked up, and consequently the stack won't start correctly.
+We **strongly** recommend you to change the `SECRET_KEY` in the `.env` file and all passwords to unique values, and review its contents, so you will be using the appropriate values.

 Both `docker-compose.yml` and `docker-compose-inits.yml` will read from this file to populate their environment variables, so, initially you don't need to change them.
 Edit these files just in case you require to enable **Additional customization**, or an **Advanced configuration**.